zachartmann/Tutorial10_Group-1/Report.md

 Potential Advantages and Disadvantages
 ======================================
-7. (around 500 words) Discuss the competitive advantages might be gained in developing the new information system.
-E.g. Potential benefits to the call center (in terms of reducing cost and being able to carry out more effective calls).
-Identify and discuss the possible adverse effects for this Business if its information system project fails.

 ## **Competitive Advantage**
 Developing this new information system, if successful, will lead to a plethora of competitive advantages against other major travel companies looking to increase their customer loyalty or retention.
 Currently, the major travel company involved is in a great position in the market but has some areas that it is lacking in.
 For example, the CMC (Call Management Centre) has reduced operating efficiency due to call flow control and call routing issues.
 This leads to some customers having long wait times and drives up the inbound call cost of the CMC.
 Through the information system, these areas could be improved and provide many advantages.